Ryan Wieber

 Ryan Wieber (born May 24, 1984) is a visual effects compositor and former amateur filmmaker, best known for creating short Star Wars-related fan films featuring lightsaber duels, Ryan vs. Dorkman and its sequels, which he co-created with Michael Scott.

 Early life and career

 Ryan Wieber was born May 24, 1984.
-He started playing with his grandmothers Panasonic VHS video camera at age 7.
+He started playing with his grandmother's Panasonic VHS video camera at age 7.
 At age 12, he won a national filmmaking award for a sequel to Jurassic Park that he filmed called Paleolithic Park.
 He was eventually contacted by HBO to create short films for the HBO Family.
 At age 15, the Children's Discovery Museum asked him to make a short feature to be shown at the presentation of the Legacy for Children Award to Mr. Rogers.
 The four-minute film, which encourages parents to spend more time with their children, brought Rogers to tears.

 Wieber graduated from Del Mar High School in San Jose, California.
 By 2003 he was attending a few classes at De Anza College and working part-time at Blockbuster Video.